We exist to embrace the mission of Jesus by making disciples who love God, love people, and are being changed by the gospel.

 Jesus summed up the entire Old Testament with two commands to love God and love people in Matthew 22.
-This s called the Great Commandment.
-Jesus gave the Church a mandate to make disciples of all nations, in Matthew 28.
+This is called the Great Commandment.
+Jesus gave the Church a mandate to make disciples of all nations in Matthew 28.
 This is called the Great Commission.

 Our mission statement blends together the Great Commandment with the Great Commission.

 The ultimate goal of this commitment is life transformation through Jesus.

 As people are valued, loved and reached with the gospel, they will be changed by the gospel.

 EFCA Statement of Faith